JacobHoIIis/INFO_TC-2600-FinalProject-GIMP-Tutorial/Basic_Editing_Tools.md

 #### Move and Scaling Tools

 1. Move Tool ![movetool](/Pictures/movetool.png " ")
-Very simple tool, it will move a selection anywhere on the canvas.
+By clicking and holding, the tool will move a selection anywhere on the canvas.

 2. Transform Tools
  * Rotate Tool ![rotatetool](/Pictures/rotatetool.png " ")